Real People. Real Change.

 Preparing Families for Kindergarten

 Supporting Partnerships to Assure Ready Kids (SPARK) is a family-focused kindergarten-readiness program that works collaboratively with families, schools, and the community.
-SPARK helps children prepare for school by building language, reading, and social skills and seeking to create a seamless transition into school for children between the ages of 4 and 6.
+SPARK helps preschool-aged children prepare for school by building their language, reading, and social skills.

 Closing the Opportunity Divide One Student at a Time